What is Small Business Restructuring?

 What Will it Cost?

-The Government have now passed the Law, but the Regulations, where much of the detail sits, are still being approved.
+The Government have now passed the Law, but the infrastructure is still being put in place.
 If you are interested in Simplified Restructuring, you may wish to have Register Your Interest in the box at the top of this page.
 We will keep you informed of the specifics as they unfold.
 We expect to start offering Small Business Restructurings in the second half of February 2021.

 Get Free Consultation